Lightning-AI/LitLogger/README.md

 # ⚡ LitLogger - A minimal logger for AI experiments

-**Log, track, and share inputs, outputs, metrics, prompts, and artifacts from any Python code so you can see what changed and why.**
+**Log and share inputs, outputs, metrics, prompts, and artifacts from any Python code so you can see what changed and why.**

 <pre>
 ✅ Lightweight      ✅ Zero-setup           ✅ Any Python code